 Our accounting and financial reporting policies conform to GAAP, which are periodically revised and/or expanded.
 The application of accounting principles is also subject to varying interpretations over time.
 Accordingly, we are required to adopt new or revised accounting standards or comply with revised interpretations that are issued from time to time by various parties, including accounting standard setters and those who interpret the standards, such as the FASB and the SEC and our independent registered public accounting firm.
 Changes to regulations concerning revenue recognition could require us to alter our current revenue accounting practices and cause us to either defer revenue into a future period or to recognize lower revenue in a current period.
-Likewise, changes to regulations concerning expense recognition could require us to alter our current expense accounting practices and cause us to defer recognition of expense into a future period or to recognize increased expenses in a current period.
+Likewise, changes to regulations concerning expense into a future period or to recognize increased expenses in a current period.
 Such changes could also cause us to alter the manner in which we contract for, sell, and incentivize sales of products and services.
 Changes to either revenue recognition or expense recognition accounting practices could affect our financial results.